Postoria MCP server is now available for AI agents

 This gives AI tools a focused set of actions around the core publishing flow: choose a workspace, choose accounts or queues, prepare media, create a post, and check the result.

-The MCP server is built on top of the Postoria Public API.
+The MCP server is built on top of the same publishing workflows available through Postoria’s Public API.

-The Public API is available on Pro and Agency plans.
+The Public API and MCP server are available on Pro and Agency plans.

 You can learn more in the Postoria Public API help article.